JerBouma/FinanceToolkit/README.md

 Note that I am in no way affiliated FinancialModelingprep and never will be.
 I have chosen their source as I find it to be the most transparent and reliable.
 When you notice that data is inaccurate or have any other issue related to the data, note that I simply provide the means to access this data and I am not responsible for the accuracy of the data itself.
 For this, use [their contact form](https://site.financialmodelingprep.com/contact) or provide the data yourself.

-## Basic Usage
+# Basic Usage

 This section explains in detail how the Financial Toolkit can utilitised effectively.
 Also see the Jupyter Notebook in which you can run the examples also demonstrated here.

-You can find this document [here](https://github.com/JerBouma/FinanceDatabase/blob/main/examples.ipynb).
+___

+<b><div align="center">Find a variety of How-To Guides for the FinancialToolkit <a href="https://github.com/JerBouma/FinanceDatabase/blob/main/examples.ipynb">here</a>.</div></b>
+___

+Within this package the following things are included:

+- Company profiles (`profile`), including country, sector, ISIN and general characteristics (from FinancialModelingPrep)
+- Company quotes (`quote`), including 52 week highs and lows, volume metrics and current shares outstanding (from FinancialModelingPrep)
+- Market cap and enterprise values (`enterprise`), including every intermediate step (from FinancialModelingPrep)
+- Company ratings (`rating`), based on key indicators like PE and DE ratios (from FinancialModelingPrep)
+- Historical market data (`historical_data`), which can be retrieved on a daily, weekly, monthly and yearly basis (from Yahoo Finance)
+- Balance Sheet Statements (`balance_sheet_statement`), Income Statements (`income_statement`) and Cash Flow Statements (`cash_flow_statement`), obtainable from FinancialModelingPrep or the source of your choosing through custom input.
+These functions are accompanied with a normalization function so that for any source, the same ratio analysis can be performed.
+Please see this Jupyter Notebook that explains how to use a custom source.
+- Efficiency ratios (`efficiency_ratios`), liquidity ratios (`liquidity_ratios`), profitability ratios (`profitability_ratios`), solvency ratios (`solvency_ratios`) and valuation ratios (`valuation_ratios`) functionality that automatically calculates the most important ratios based on the inputted balance sheet, income and cash flow statements.

+## Basic Example

+A basic example of how to initialise the Financial Toolkit is shown below.

 ````python
 from financialtoolkit import Toolkit